Oscarl214/weather_App/README.md

 ## Features

-Provides current and future forecast for a given city using data from OpenWeather API
+Provides current and future forecast for a given city using data from OpenWeather API.

-Search history is saved locally to display a dynamically updated list of recent cities
+Search history is saved locally to display a dynamically updated list of recent cities.

 ## Reflection